paulmmay/blog.paulmay.org/about/index.md

 layout: default
 title: About
 ---
 Paul May is an Irish design researcher and interaction designer,  based in London.
-Paul holds a graduate degree from NYU's <a href="http://itp.nyu.edu">Interactive Telecommunications Program</a>, which he attended  as a Fulbright award winner.
+Paul holds a graduate degree from NYU's <a href="http://itp.nyu.edu">Interactive Telecommunications Program</a>, which he attended  as a Fulbright winner.

 ### Focus
 Paul's focus is on the design and development of products related to science and human health.
 He is currently working on projects with <a href="http://www.mskcc.org">Memorial Sloan-Kettering Cancer Center</a>.